JamesZwq/COMP6841_proj/README.md

 + Dnsmasq v2.80

 ## **Ability**
-+ redirect newly connect user to a Captive Portal
++ Redirect newly connect user to a Captive Portal
-+ There is screen that can display some menu option, and other information.
++ There is screen that can display some menu option, and select some actions.
 + Attacker will have direct access to this information by simple operations after inserting a usb drive
 + This Hotspot can be turned to a harmless device with one single press on the button.
 + The screen changes colors through RGB cycling.
++ Screen can be easily closed

 ## **Handware**
 + Raspberry Pi 4 Model B 4GB